-With support for both open source tools such as eggPlant, Calabash, Robotium, Selenium and SoapUI as well as commercial tools such as Perfecto Mobile and HP Quick Test, our mobile testing services can help ensure your app is iOS 9 ready in no time.
+With support for both open source tools such as eggPlant, Calabash, Robotium, Selenium and SoapUI as well as commercial tools such as Perfecto by Perforce and HP Quick Test, our mobile testing services can help ensure your app is iOS 9 ready in no time.
 Regardless of the tools you may use.

 To find out more about our mobile testing tools and services contact us here.

 Working with remote teams to develop and release new products has become the norm for almost all aspects of software development.
 Nowhere is that more true than in the mobile...